alokkumarr/my-big-project-/doc/development.md

 To build and run a Docker container that runs the SAW system in development mode, execute the following command:

-        $ mvn package docker:build docker:start -DskipTests
+        $ mvn package docker:build docker:start -DskipTests -Dsaw.port=80

+After that the SAW Web application can be accessed at [http://localhost/](http://localhost/).
 To enter a shell inside the container, execute the following command:

         $ docker exec -it saw bash